 ▶ Rotary axis and tilt angle?: Enter the axes of rotation together with the associated tilt angles.
 The rotary axes A, B and C are programmed using soft keys.
-Input range -360.000 to 360.000 workpiece.
-Input range: 0 to 9
+Input range -360.000 to 360.000

 If the TNC automatically positions the rotary axes, you can enter the following parameters: